International Comprehensive Database

 Ocean advocates are continuously confronted by a multitude of challenges to the health and future of the ocean.
 This often is not balanced by the positive news and victories won to protect our blue planet.
-Balance of challenges with solutions and wins can prevent apathy and inaction.
-A prime example are the challenges and victories surrounding shark protection.
+The balance of challenges with solutions and wins can prevent apathy and inaction.
+A prime example is the challenges and victories surrounding shark protection.
 As the ocean’s apex predator, the shark is a critical link in the health of the web of life in the oceans.

 How are we solving this problem?

-The purpose of Wins for Fins is to present and inspire the public with the many successes that have been won in an effort to stop unsustainable shark finning.
-Wins for Fins is an online global map created to illustrate geographically victories that have been won.
-The Wins for Fins google map reveals the momentum that the ocean conservation community has gained and it gives us hope.
-It also serves as a resource center where we can find accumulated data about anti shark finning policy wins.
+The purpose of Wins Against Plastic Pollution is to present and inspire the public with the many successes that have been won in an effort to stop the immense amount of plastics filling our oceans.
+Wins Against Plastic Pollution is an online global map created to illustrate geographically victories that have been won.
+The “Wins” Google Map reveals the momentum that the ocean conservation community has gained and it gives us hope.
+It also serves as a resource center where we can find accumulated data about anti-plastic pollution policy gains.